ON BEING HUMAN at Southwestern College, Santa Fe

 So I have freeze points, and knowing this is progress in the work of consciousness.
 It is not easy, and no one said it was.
 Every day means taking lengthy inventory of my inner landscape and sitting with what I find.
 Every day is waking up not knowing if I will succeed or fail in hearing and meeting the needs of my beautiful but aching void.
 And every day I am thankful for Southwestern and the people in my life who help me face this inner battle that I tend to disguise in countless ways.
 So it is okay that I am in pieces, because I am at a place that is in the business of putting people back together.
 And they know, as I am learning, the value of the peace that’s at stake.

-Allegra Borghese is a first year student at Southwestern College, and has more courage than the average bear.
+Allegra Borghese, M.A., Doctoral Extern has more courage than the average bear.